HigherOrderCO/HVM3/README.md

 symbolic computations.

 In some ways, it is very similar to Haskell, but it has some key differences:
-- Lambdas must be linear oraffine, making it resource-aware
+- Lambdas must be linear or affine, making it resource-aware
 - Lambdas have no scope boundaries, enabling global substitutions
 - First-class duplications allow a term to be copied into to two locations
 - First-class superpositions allow 2 terms to be stored in 1 location